MyadaRoshdi/P2/writeup.md

  * This is the label frequency chart  in the Original training dataset
 ![Fig1: TrainingLabelFreq][./Image_references/label_freq_original_training.png]
-**Conclusion** As shown in Fig1, some classes are trained better than others, which will lead as will shown below to have some errors in testing those un-suffeciently trained classes.
+**Conclusion: ** As shown in Fig1, some classes are trained better than others, which will lead as will shown below to have some errors in testing those un-suffeciently trained classes.
 This will be enhanced by Data Augmentation.

 ### 3)Design and Test a Model Architecture